 Russell’s secretary, Ralph Schoenman, replied to Archer, telling him that Russell is “happy to assist your campaign” and “will be sending you a signed copy of his basic writings" [The Basic Writings of Bertrand Russell, 1961].
 A few months later, Archer wrote a thank you letter to Russell, reporting that “I am sure you will be happy to hear that Oxford University students collected 225,000 gifts from all over the country, worth an average of £1 apiece.”

-This is the only correspondence between Russell and Archer in the Russell Archives, and Russell did not live to see Archer’s rise to fame and fall to infamy.
+This is the only correspondence between Russell and Archer in the Russell Archives, and Russell did not live to see Archer’s rise to fame.

 Sources: (1) Ralph Schoenman to Jeffrey Archer, 27 November 1964 (Russell Archives, Box 10.55, Document 120534).
 (2) Jeffrey Archer to Russell, 14 January 1965 (Russell Archives, Box 10.55, Document 120535).